 Irises

-All parts of the Iris are toxic, but especially the bulb as it contains a larger amount of toxic chemicals.
+All parts of the Iris are toxic, but especially the bulb as it contains a larger amount of toxic compounds.

 Ivy